PonderV2: Pave the Way for 3D Foundation Model with A Universal Pre-training Paradigm: Experiments for Indoor Scenarios

 \textbf{Semantic Segmentation} We conduct indoor semantic segmentation experiments on ScanNet, S3DIS and Structured3D.
 We take PPT, the SOTA method using SparseUNet~\cite{choy20194d}, as our baseline, and report the comparison performance of scratch and finetuned models in \tabref{tab:indoor_sem_seg}.
 The S3DIS dataset contains 6 areas, among which we usually take Area 5 as the validation set.
 It is also common to evaluate 6-fold performance on it, so we also report the detailed 6-fold results in \tabref{tab:s3dis_six_fold}.
 Note that to avoid information leaks, we pre-train a new model on only ScanNet and Structured3D before finetuning on each area of the S3DIS dataset.
 The semantic segmentation experiments all show the significant performance of our proposed paradigm.

+\textbf{Ablation on Semantic Supervision} Our pre-training typically employs ground-truth labels for semantic rendering.
+However, we demonstrate that PonderV2 achieves excellent performance even in a fully unsupervised setting.
+During pre-training, we use the semantic feature map from the visual encoder of CLIP (ViT-B/16) for supervision.
+This approach yields an mAP of $76.95$ on ScanNet, closely matching the $77.0$ mAP achieved with ground-truth labels and surpassing all other baselines.

 \textbf{Instance Segmentation} 3D instance segmentation is another fundamental perception task.
-We benchmark our finetuning results on ScanNet, ScanNet200 and S3DIS (Area 5), which is shown in \tabref{tab:indoor_insseg}.
+We benchmark our fine-tuning resultsfor 3D instance segmentation on ScanNet, ScanNet200, and S3DIS (Area 5), as shown in \tabref{tab:indoor_insseg}.
 The results show that our pre-training approach also helps enhance instance segmentation understanding.

 \textbf{Data Efficiency on ScanNet} The ScanNet benchmark also contains data efficiency settings of limited annotations (LA) and limited reconstructions (LR).
 In the LA setting, the models are allowed to see only a small ratio of labels while in the LR setting, the models can only see a small number of reconstructions (scenes).
 Again, to prevent information leaking, we pre-train our model on only S3DIS and Structured3D before finetuning.
 Results in \tabref{tab:indoor_data_eff} indicate that our approach is more data efficient compared to the baseline.